phpservermon/phpservermon/README.md

   This function takes care of that.
   You can enter a link to a website (for example <http://sourceforge.net/index.php>), it will use cURL to open the website and check the HTTP status code (see <http://en.wikipedia.org/wiki/List_of_HTTP_status_codes> for details).
-  If the HTTP status code is in the 4xx range, it means an error occured and the website is not accesible to the public.
+  If the HTTP status code is in the 4xx range, it means an error occurred and the website is not accessible to the public.
   In that case the script will return a "status offline", and will start sending out notifications.

 Each server has it's own settings regarding notification.